SchoolScripts/PlazaGames/README.md

-# PlazaGames
+# Site Shutdown

-*Play our unblocked games everywhere* plazavista.netlify.app
+*Contact our Discord for the source code*
+@game.source